-The Dialogue, Empathic Engagement & Peacebuilding (DEEP) Network is a global community of peace workers, researchers and policy makers committed to a sustainable and peaceful world.
-The DEEP Network, in collaboration with marginalized local communities, initiates and supports intercultural dialogue and education projects grounded in “elicitive conflict transformation”, a systematic approach to conflict and peace practice that opens new, powerful pathways to peace and good living/buen vivir.
+The Dialogue, Empathic Engagement & Peacebuilding (DEEP) Network is a global community of peace workers, researchers and policy makers committed to a peaceful and ecologically regenerative world.
+Working with communities whose voices and life-ways have been marginalized, devalued, and neglected, DEEP initiates and supports intercultural dialogue and education projects grounded in “elicitive conflict transformation”, a systematic approach to conflict and peace practice that opens new, powerful pathways to peace and good living/buen vivir.
 The DEEP Network projects:

 - promote diversity and intercultural understanding

 - bridge divides

 - foster empathy

 - transform conflict before it escalates into protracted violence